Total Ankle Replacement

 Summary

 Total ankle replacement is a surgical procedure designed to relieve pain and restore function in patients with severe ankle arthritis.
-By replacing the damaged joint with a prosthetic implant, the procedure preserves the natural range of motion, offering an alternative to ankle fusion.
+By replacing the damaged joint with a prosthetic implant, the procedure preserves motion, offering an alternative to ankle fusion.
 With careful patient selection, appropriate surgical technique, and diligent postoperative care, total ankle replacement can significantly improve a patient’s quality of life.
 However, as with any surgical intervention, understanding the risks, benefits, and long-term considerations is essential for successful outcomes.

 Call Now ButtonCall Now